danielscos/boykisser-shooter/README.md

 ---

-*Started as a small project for Campfire Flagship — my first step into game development before moving on to Godot. :3*
+*Started as a small project for Campfire Flagship, my first step into game development before moving on to Godot. :3*